Learn more in this talk with Esther.

 The message of Samadhi is that completeness is not to be found in the past or the future or the stories we build around our lives – it’s to be found in the present moment.

 More on the Eight Limbs of Yoga…

-Guided programme: for a good grasp of each of the eight limbs through informative talks, yoga, Pranayama and meditation, EkhartYoga members can follow our Eight Limbs of Yoga programme.
+Guided program: for a good grasp of each of the eight limbs through informative talks, yoga, Pranayama and meditation, EkhartYoga members can follow our Eight Limbs of Yoga program.